Kinston, North Carolina

-Kinston is a city in Lenoir County, North Carolina, United States, with a population of 21,677 as of the 2010 census.
+Kinston is a city in Lenoir County, North Carolina, United States, with a population of 19,900 as of the 2020 census.
 It has been the county seat of Lenoir County since its formation in 1791.
 Kinston is located in the coastal plains region of eastern North Carolina.

 In 2009, Kinston won the All-America City Award.
 This marks the second time in 21 years the city has won the title.

 History

 Early history

 At the time of English settlement, the area was inhabited by the Neusiok people.
 Preceding the historic tribe, indigenous peoples of a variety of cultures had lived in the area for thousands of years.
-Before the English colonists established the city, they called the area "Atkins Bank", referring to a bluff once owned by Robert Atkins just above the Neuse River.
-Atkins Bank was the site of farms, a tobacco warehouse, and a Church of England mission.
+Before the English colonists established the city, the area was called "Atkins Bank", referring to a bluff once owned by Robert Atkins just above the Neuse River; it was the site of farms, a tobacco warehouse, and a Church of England mission.

 Kinston was created by an act of the North Carolina General Assembly in December 1762 as "Kingston", in honor of King George III, who had just recently ascended to the throne.
 The bill to incorporate it was introduced by Richard Caswell, who made his home there and later served as the first governor of the state of North Carolina from 1776 to 1780.
 After victory in the American Revolution, the citizens renamed the city "Kinston" in 1784 to show the population's disavowal of royalty.
 In 1833, Kinston briefly became "Caswell", in honor of Governor Caswell, but the name Kinston was restored the following year.

 Commissioners appointed to design the town began to accept "subscriptions" for numbered lots.
 To keep a lot, subscribers were required to build brick homes of specific dimensions within three years or lose their rights to the property.
 The town was laid out with border streets named East, North, and South, with the western border the Neuse River.
 The two principal roads within these borders were named for King George and Queen Charlotte.
-They remain King and Queen Street to this day.
-Other streets were named in honor of Governor Arthur Dobbs (later renamed Independent Street) and the commissioners.
+They remain King and Queen Streets to this day.
+Other streets were named in honor of Governor Arthur Dobbs (later renamed Independence Street) and the commissioners.

-In December 1791, an act was passed in the General Assembly to abolish Dobbs County and form Lenoir and Glasgow Counties.
+In December 1791, an act was passed in the General Assembly to abolish Dobbs County and form Lenoir and Glasgow (now Greene) Counties.
 At that time, Kinston was designated the county seat for Lenoir County.

-Kinston was an unincorporated town until it was incorporated through an act of the legislature in January 1849.
-Following incorporation, the population grew rapidly.
+Kinston was incorporated as a town through an act of the legislature in January 1849, after which the population grew rapidly.
 In 1850, the population was estimated at 455 people, and just 10 years later, it had more than doubled to over 1000.